ThaminduSulakshana/FitnessJourneyHub/README.md

 # FitnessJourneyHub

 FitnessJourneyHub is a platform designed for fitness enthusiasts to share their fitness journey, workouts, and health-focused insights.
-This repository contains a Java (Spring Boot) based REST API and a React.js based client web application to fulfill the needs of the fitness community.
+This repository contains a Java (Spring Boot) based REST API and a React.js-based client web application to fulfill the needs of the fitness community.

 ## Java (Spring Boot) REST API